 Candice Youngblood attends Berkeley Law as a Switzer Fellow, Berkeley Law Dean’s Fellow, NAACP LDF Earl Warren Scholar, and the inaugural California Bar Foundation Deborah J. Broyles Memorial Scholar.
-Her passion lies in environmental justice, air quality, and administrative and regulatory law.
-Candice’s academic research focuses on air quality in California, with a focus on the environmental justice implications of indirect source pollution at California ports.
-She has drafted policy recommendations calling the state to adopt an indirect source pollution rule for ports and intermodal yards, which has been circulated amongst academics and regulatory decision makers.
-Candice plans to leverage her own experience growing up in an environmental justice community to empower similar communities in litigation and regulatory decision-making.
+Her passion lies in environmental justice and administrative and regulatory law.
+Candice plans to leverage her own experience growing up in a low-income community of color to empower similar communities in litigation and regulatory decision-making.
 Her current academic research, which will be published in Ecology Law Quarterly in 2019, focuses on the ways in which lawyers, environmental organizations, and philanthropists can support the environmental justice movement without displacing community voices.

 At Berkeley Law, Candice has held several leadership roles to refine her advocacy skills and promote diversity at the intersection of the environmental and legal fields.
 She is an Appellate Director for the Board of Advocates, California Law Review’s Diversity Editor, and a co-leader for Students for Economic and Environmental Justice.
 Candice was a 2018 National Environmental Moot Court Competition Semifinalist, Ecology Law Quarterly's Publishing Editor, Law Students of African Descent’s Diversity Placement Night Chair, and a student leader on the student-led clinic Karuk-Berkeley Collaborative Legal.
-During law school, Candice worked at the California Department of Justice's Office of the Attorney General, the public interest law firm Shute, Mihaly & Weinberger, LLP and the Natural Resources Defense Council.
+During law school, Candice worked at the California Department of Justice's Office of the Attorney General, the public interest law firm Shute, Mihaly and Weinberger, LLP and the Natural Resources Defense Council.
 Prior to law school, she was a litigation assistant at Earthjustice in Los Angeles.
-Candice earned her B.S. in Society & Environment and B.A. in Legal Studies at UC Berkeley.
+Candice earned her B.S. in Society and Environment and B.A. in Legal Studies at UC Berkeley.
 After law school, she will serve as a judicial clerk in the United States District Court for the Eastern District of California.

 Fellow at a Glance